 Because of rounding, some figures in tables may not exactly add up to the totals.
 Totals, differences and averages are always calculated on the basis of exact numbers and are rounded only after calculation.
-All standard errors in this publication have been rounded to one or two decimal places.
-Where the value 0.00 is shown, this does not imply that the standard error is zero, but that it is smaller than 0.005.
+All standard errors in this publication have been rounded to one or two decimal places (i.e. the value 0.00 does not imply that the standard error is zero, but that it is smaller than 0.005).